-We accept applications for the Neurology / Pediatrics Combined Residency Program at Cincinnati Children’s from graduates of US medical schools and World Health Organization (WHO)-recognized foreign medical schools.
+We accept applications for the Child Neurology / Pediatrics Combined Residency Program at Cincinnati Children’s from graduates of US medical schools and World Health Organization (WHO)-recognized foreign medical schools.
 We are especially interested in applicants with academic interests in laboratory or clinical neurosciences.

-- We abide by all NRMP rules for residency program. http://www.nrmp.org/
+- We abide by all National Resident Matching Programs (NRMP) rules for residency program.

-- All applications must be submitted via Electronic Residency Application Service (ERAS) https://students-residents.aamc.org/attending-medical-school/how-apply-residency-positions/applying-residencies-eras/
+- All applications must be submitted via Electronic Residency Application Service (ERAS).

-- Cincinnati Children’s Department of Pediatrics and Division of Child Neurology offers a 5 year categorical residency training program.
+- Cincinnati Children’s Department of Pediatrics and Division of Child Neurology offers a 5-year categorical residency training program.
 We collaborate in reviewing applications, scheduling interviews, and ranking candidates.
-Our 5-year categorical Child Neurology curriculum at Cincinnati Children's follows the American Board of Psychiatry and Neurology (ABPN) and American Board of Pediatrics guidelines.
-Training is two years of pediatrics followed by three years of child neurology/adult neurology training.
+Our Child Neurology / Pediatrics curriculum follows the American Board of Psychiatry and Neurology (ABPN) and American Board of Pediatrics (ABP) guidelines.
+Training is two years of pediatrics followed by three years of child neurology residency training.

-- The Child Neurology categorical program is the only program that applicants need to apply to in ERAS.
+- The Child Neurology program is the only program that applicants need to apply to in ERAS.
 It is not necessary to apply separately to Pediatrics in ERAS.
 Our Child Neurology NRMP program code is 1808185C0.